lightning-sprinkle/lightning-sprinkle-user-service/README.md

 #### Why is this any different from the BAT-token/Brave browser?
 - ICO worth of 24 million USD
 - Different browser needed
-- You need to be a "verified content creator", which makes it not decentral
+- You need to be a "verified content creator", which gives brave all the power
-- Tries to serve ads anyway
+- Tries to serve ads anyway and replaces ads on websites with their own ads, which seems unfair to me.
 - You need to connect to your Uphold account to receive contributions from Brave Rewards.
+Which is a commercial exchange